massimocaprinali/cloud-foundry-public/buildpacks.md

 *  Service

-   A service is a {{site.data.keyword.cloud_notm}} provided facility which can be coupled with an application.
+   A service is an {{site.data.keyword.cloud_notm}} provided facility which can be coupled with an application.